 - Access the complete 2010 Title III regulations governing Nondiscrimination on the Basis of Disability by Public Accommodations and in Commercial Facilities from the ADA.gov website.

-Florida law may be inconsistent in some ways with the ADA.
 If you are denied access or encounter an issue with your service animal under Florida law, please contact us at 1-800-342-0823.

 - Florida Statute Chapter 413.08 - Rights of an individual with a disability; use of a service animal; discrimination in public employment or housing accommodations; penalties from the Online Sunshine website.

 - Florida Statute Chapter 413.081 - Interference with or injury to a service animal; penalties; restitution laws from the Online Sunshine website.

 - Access the Florida Department of Education's 2010 Memo and Guidance on the Use of Service Animals by Students with Disabilities from the Exceptional Education and Student Services Publications webpage.